JetBrains/Exposed/documentation-website/Writerside/topics/Breaking-Changes.md

 # Breaking Changes

+## 0.50.0

+`IColumnType` and `ColumnType` now expect a type argument.
+Check this [pull request](https://github.com/JetBrains/Exposed/pull/2027) for details regarding this change.

 ## 0.49.0

 For SQLite database, Exposed now requires bumping the SQLite JDBC driver version to a minimum of 3.45.0.0.